mattjw/scraps/System Config/general.md

 ## Other config

+* Dropbox manual copy.
+  * Install Dropbox.
+Sign-in.
+  * On "Would you like to sync everything?".
+Disable WiFi / prevent syncing.
+Click 'Sync Everything'.
-* Dropbox: Manual copy.
-Install Dropbox.
-Disable WiFi.
-Prevent syncing.
-Close app.
-Copy files to ~/Dropbox.
-Re-open app.
+  * Close app.
+Copy files to `~/Dropbox2`. `cp -paR /Volumes/some/other/place/Dropbox ~/Dropbox2`.
+  * Delete Dropbox metadata files so they'll be re-created. (`.dropbox` and `.dropbox.cache`.)
+Delete `~/Dropbox`, replace it with `~/Dropbox2`.
+  * Re-open app.
 Resume syncing.